Aurora Mobile (NASDAQ:JG) Now Covered by Analysts at Oppenheimer

-Oppenheimer began coverage on shares of Aurora Mobile (NASDAQ:JG) in a report published on Tuesday morning, The Fly reports.
-The firm issued an outperform rating on the stock.
+Equities research analysts at Oppenheimer initiated coverage on shares of Aurora Mobile (NASDAQ:JG) in a report issued on Monday, Benzinga reports.
+The firm set an “outperform” rating and a $6.00 price target on the stock.
+Oppenheimer’s price objective would indicate a potential upside of 69.97% from the company’s current price.

 A hedge fund recently bought a new stake in Aurora Mobile stock.
-CIBC World Markets Inc. bought a new position in shares of Aurora Mobile Limited (NASDAQ:JG) during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund bought 300,000 shares of the company’s stock, valued at approximately $1,068,000.
-CIBC World Markets Inc. owned 0.26% of Aurora Mobile at the end of the most recent quarter.
-16.66% of the stock is currently owned by hedge funds and other institutional investors.
+CIBC World Markets Inc. acquired a new stake in Aurora Mobile Limited (NASDAQ:JG) in the 4th quarter, according to its most recent filing with the SEC.
+The fund acquired 300,000 shares of the company’s stock, valued at approximately $1,068,000.
+CIBC World Markets Inc. owned 0.26% of Aurora Mobile as of its most recent filing with the SEC.
+Institutional investors own 16.66% of the company’s stock.

 Aurora Mobile Limited, through its subsidiaries, provides mobile big data solutions platform in the People's Republic of China.
 The company offers targeted marketing, market intelligence, financial risk management, and location-based intelligence services.
 Its developer services provide core in-app functionalities needed by developers, including push notification, instant messaging, analytics, sharing, short message service, verification, and device connection.